-With Ignition running and the AWS Injector module loaded and configured we can now open the Ignition Designer to create/observe the initial Tag structure.
+With Ignition running and the Azure Injector module loaded now we can open the Ignition Designer to create/observe the initial Tag structure.
 Regardless of the OS Ignition is running on, there is a "Launch Designer" button on the Ignition Gateway Console.
 From here you can launch your Designer on any machine.
 This is shown below.
-The default credentials for the designer are the same as the Gateway Console, admin /password.
+The default credentials for the designer are the same as the Gateway Console, admin/password.
 Once you have logged into the Designer enter a new project name and open the project.
 The project name that we used for this tutorial is simply called "Tutorial1".